-7 What happens after the petition has been filed?
+What happens after the petition has been filed?

 The court reviews the petition and decides if you might be eligible for the CARE process.
 If it thinks you might be, the court may order a county agency to try to contact you, talk with you, and file a written report.
-The county agency must file the report with the court within 14 business days, unless the court gives it more time.
-The county will send notice to you and the petitioner if the court orders a report.
+The county agency must file the report with the court as soon as practicable, but within 30 court days, unless the court gives it more time.
+The county will let you and the petitioner know if the court orders a report.